pyoorkate/fore-edge_generator/README.md

 # fore-edge_generator

+***BUG: The image(s) should currently be mirrored horizontally prior to use in this program.
+I'll fix the bug when I get a chance! ***

 A quick and dirty tool to apply fore-edge images to a PDF in preparation for it being sent to print with either a press or a print on demand service.